GEOS-DEV/GEOS/src/docs/sphinx/tutorials/elasticity/Tutorial.rst

 **Next tutorial**

-In the next tutorial :ref:`TutorialPoroelasticity`, we learn how to solve a simple poroelastic problem
+In the next tutorial :ref:`TutorialPoroelasticity`, we learn how to solve a simple poroelastic problem.

 **For more details**